-This method is used to register a DrmaaCallback interface (see Section 8.3) offered by the DRMAA-based application, which can be called by the implementation.
-If the callback functionality is not supported by the DRMAA implementation, this method SHALL raise an UnsupportedOperationException.
-Implementation can check for the support through the DrmaaCapability::CALLBACK flag (see Section 4.5).
+This method is used to register a DrmaaCallback interface (see Section 8.3) offered by the DRMAA-based application in the DRMAA implementation.
+If it does not support the callback functionality, this method SHALL raise an UnsupportedOperationException.
+Applications can check for the support through the DrmaaCapability::CALLBACK flag (see Section 4.5).
 Implementations with callback support SHOULD allow to perform multiple registration calls that just update the callback target.